genevate/style_guides/communication/group_chat.md

         * Try to limit responses so the room doesn't get too noisy...excitement is inevitable/understandable. :)
     * Development Notifications - For automated notifications like Git updates, build failures, deployments, etc.
     * Emergencies - For production level issues that must be addressed immediately.
     * (team) - For specific teams.
-Use the following sub-structure (see [Iterations](../business/iterations.md) for more info):
+Use the following sub-structure (create the same structure per team):
+      (see [Iterations](../business/iterations.md) for more info):
         * (team) Plans - For start of week planning.
         * (team) Statuses - For daily member status updates: